 There are a number of things can lead to stray voltage problems.
 They include:

-Power lines seldom interfere with radio or television reception or with Internet service, cell phones or Global Positioning Systems (GPS).
+Power lines seldom interfere with radio or television reception or with internet service, cell phones or Global Positioning Systems (GPS).
 Most interference is caused by appliances and equipment within the home as well as faulty receivers.
 Attempting to tune in a weak, distant station makes any interference more noticeable.
 Sometimes an improper connection on the power line can cause interference.
 If power line interference does occur, qualified personnel will investigate and solve the problem at Great River Energy’s expense.
-Because the conversion to digital television is very recent, no data are available at this time to assess the effects of transmission lines on digital service.